 Many business owners use predictive analytics to increase LTV.
 It’s a subset of data analytics that uses current and past data to predict future trends.
 Popular predictive analytics tools are Lucrative.ai and Gini Machine.

 There’s no one-size-fits-all in the performance marketing industry, including which is the best channel to run performance based advertising programs.
 We’ve put together a list introducing the four common performance marketing channels so that you can pick the most suitable one for your business.

 Social Media Advertising

 With over four billion social media users, platforms like Facebook, TikTok, and LinkedIn offer excellent opportunities to scale your performance campaigns with sponsored content and reach new users.

 Social media marketing offers various advertising formats specific to each channel, from video advertising to messenger ads for personalized messages.
-Therefore, this paid advertising strategy has multiple pricing models, including:
+Therefore, this paid performance based advertising strategy has multiple pricing models, including: